-The primary outcomes are the lease-up rate in an opportunity area, exposure to higher opportunity neighborhood quality, and initial rates of economic opportunity in destination census tracts.
-The secondary outcomes are other measures of neighborhood opportunity, apartment and neighborhood characteristics, survey measures of program satisfaction, and the housing voucher lease-up rate.
+The primary outcomes are the lease-up rate in an opportunity area and exposure to higher opportunity neighborhood quality.
+The secondary outcome is the housing voucher lease-up rate.

-- 1. Initial lease up rate in an opportunity area (defined at the household-level as 1 =lease up in opportunity neighborhood; 0 =does not lease up in opportunity neighborhood) - 2.
+- 1. Initial lease up rate in an opportunity area (defined at the household-level as 1 = lease up in opportunity neighborhood; 0 = does not lease up in opportunity neighborhood) - 2.
 Exposure to higher opportunity neighborhood quality.
 Our primary measure of this will be exposure-weighted mean neighborhood quality for the two years after random assignment using the Chetty and Hendren (2018b QJE) mean upward mobility rate of each neighborhood (Census tract).

-Neighborhood Quality_i =
+Neighborhood Qualityi =

-$$\frac{1}{T} \sum{t=1}^{T}$$
+$$\frac{1}{T} \sum{t=1}^{T} \text{Mobility Rate}{n(i,t)}$$

-Mobility Rate{n(i,t)} (1)
+(1)

 where Mobility Rate is measured using the Chetty and Hendren (2018b QJE) data and methodology to be the average percentile rank in the national income distribution for children who grow up in neighborhood n and whose parents' income is at the 25th percentile of the national income distribution.
-For each household in treatment and control, we will observe the neighborhood n(i, t) that household i resided in t months after random assignment.
+For each household in treatment and control, we will observe the neighborhood n(i,t) that household i resided in t months after random assignment.
 Our initial short-run outcomes will measure neighborhood quality using T = 24 total months.